Dec 17, 2020

 While mold from water damage events such as sewer backup or a burst pipe are commonly covered, it’s not uncommon for mold-related insurance claims to be rejected if mold growth has been present for some time.
 This is viewed by insurers as neglecting home maintenance.

-Insurance companies’ coverage limits vary as to what is and is not included for mold water damage and water damage mold cleanup.
-Make sure you are aware of what is not covered in your policy, and consider purchasing additional coverage to top up water damage coverage.
+Insurance company will limits vary as to what is and is not included for mold water damage and cleanup.
+Make sure you are aware of what is not covered, and consider purchasing additional insurance to top up water damage protection.

-In some cases, you may be able to purchase a mold rider to supplement your home insurance coverage.
-Talk with an insurance broker about your options.
+In some cases, you may be able to purchase a mold rider to supplement your current coverage.

 Mold can be extremely hazardous to your health.
 Elevated levels of mold in your home can affect anyone who is exposed to it.
 If ingested, it can make your seriously ill, and in extreme cases, could cause death if you have a mold allergy or pre-existing medical condition.
 Infants, elderly, and people with respiratory issues are at a greater risk.